mkmsobieraj/introduction-to-babel/src/slides.md

 ---

-## What is Babel?
+## What Is Babel?

 Babel is java script transpiler.
-It takes a javascript/typescript code and transpile it to another version of javascript.
+It takes a javascript code and transpile it to another (older) version of javascript.

+Babel can also transpile typescript and react❗

 > Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.

 *https://babeljs.io/docs/en/*

+---

+## Why Do We Need Babel?

+When we writing a client side code
+- to use newest `js` features
+- tu use typescript
+- to use react

+---

+## What Can Babel Do?

+- transform syntax
+- polyfill

+---

+## How Babel Is Build?

+Babel is build out of
+- plugins
+- presets

+### Plugins
+Are just javascript functions

+### Presets
+Are sets of functions

+Transpilation is just execution of following plugins and presets

+---

+## How To Use Babel?

+Install babel packages
+- `@babel/core`
+- `@babel/cli`

+Install plugins and presets.
+For example `@babel/preset-env`

+Add to project `babel.config.json`